flonatel/RootServerSetup/README.md

-In the current fail2ban packet there is a problem: in the file '/etc/fail2ban/filter.d/postfix.conf' the command pipelining must be changed to
+In the current fail2ban packet there is a problem: in the file '/etc/fail2ban/filter.d/postfix.conf' the command pipelining must be changed to:

-in the line 'command pipelining after' you need to add a ']' after the *.
 ```
 ^%(__prefix_line)simproper command pipelining after \S+ from [^\[\]]*\[<HOST>\]:.*$
 ```